SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 ## Luzerner Kantonalbank
 <br><br>
 This guide details how to access the interest rates on the Luzerner Kantonalbank website.
+In case you you don't have Webscraper.io installed yet - click [here](0Webscraper.io_Setup.md).
+<br><br>
-Go to this [website](https://www.lukb.ch/de/private/finanzieren/hypotheken/festhypothek).
+If you have Websracper.io installed: Go to this [website](https://www.lukb.ch/de/private/finanzieren/hypotheken/festhypothek).

 1. Scroll down where the interest rates are shown.
 2. Left click and select **Inspect**.